Advanced Technology for Recycling Photovoltaic Panels

 We are now working to further enhance the technology and build a business model for its practical application.

-Exterior view of the Tokuyama Photovoltaic Panel Recycling Development Facility
+Exterior view of the Tokuyama Photovoltaic Panel Recycling Demonstration Test Facility

 Features